From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: Most recent trends

 \subsubsection{\textbf{Real-World Validation and Transferability}}

-Conduct extensive field trials to evaluate the performance of LLM-enabled ICL in real-world public safety applications.
-Explore the transferability of LLM-enabled ICL to other UAV applications, such as agriculture and infrastructure inspection, by repurposing task descriptions and prompts.
+Conduct extensive field trials to evaluate the performance of LLM-assisted ICL in real-world public safety applications.
+These trials should assess latency, energy efficiency, communication reliability, and overall mission success under practical operating constraints.
+Explore the transferability of LLM-assisted ICL to other UAV applications, such as agriculture and infrastructure inspection, by repurposing task descriptions and prompts.
+Our future work will also focus on quantifying how well the proposed framework generalizes across domains and identifying the degree of prompt adaptation required for new operational contexts.